rvasappa-ucsd/nyc-taxi-eda/README.md

 # 🚖 NYC Taxi Data: Exploratory and Predictive Modeling

-Using **Apache Spark** and over a decade of NYC Yellow Taxi trip data from 2014 to 2024, this project features several phases, including large-scale exploratory data analysis (EDA), the development of a fare prediction model, and sentiment analysis of rider experiences.
+Using **Apache Spark** and over a decade of NYC Yellow Taxi trip data from 2014 to 2024, this project features several phases, including large-scale exploratory data analysis (EDA) and the development of a fare prediction model.
 This comprehensive framework examines patterns in urban mobility, fare structures, and customer satisfaction by integrating structured trip records with unstructured textual feedback.
 The result is a comprehensive perspective on the operational and experiential dimensions of New York City's taxi ecosystem.
+By building a high-performing predictive model for taxi fares and uncovering usage patterns over time, our goal was to demonstrate how large-scale data can be translated into actionable insights for transportation stakeholders and urban planners.

 ---